caster0x00/Above/README.md

 # Copyright

-Copyright (c) 2025 Mahama Bazarov.
+Copyright (c) 2025 Magama Bazarov.
 This project is licensed under the Apache 2.0 License

 # Outro